mayank-nebula/LG-Chatbot/README.md

 Hi Team,

-I have created a folder named retriever in the LLM Machine at the path /home/Mayank.Sharma/GV_Test/retriever.
+I have created a folder named retriever in the LLM Machine(52.158.238.161) at the path /home/Mayank.Sharma/GV_Test/retriever.

 To execute the Python file, follow these steps: